gadig17/strava_activity_fetcher/readme.md

 # Strava Weekly Activity Fetcher

 A Python script that fetches your Strava activities for the current week, displays them in a formatted console output, and saves detailed data to JSON files for further analysis.
+The intention of this script is to provide feedback to a Google Gemini Gem for further analysis.
+If you are interested in creating a Gem yourself you can copy these prompt instructions below.
+The script will create a JSON file that I provide back to the chatbot for analysis.

+Otherwise, you can just use the script to capture your Strava information in a simple JSON file.

 ## (Optional) Integration with Google Gemini Gem

-The intention of this script is to provide feedback to a Google Gemini GEM for further analysis.
-If you are interested in creating a Gem yourself you can copy these instructions.

-### Prerequisites for Gem creation

-- Ensure you have access to gemini.google.com
+Here is the prompt I used to creage the Google Gemini Gem.
+Feel free to modify as you wish.
+My original intent was to use it for my upcoming marathon.

 ### Prompt for your Gemini Gem (Sample, feel free to modify as needed)

-1. Name: Marathon Maestro
+1. **Name:** Marathon Maestro
-2. Instructions:
+2. **Instructions:**
    1. Core Purpose: To act as a highly knowledgeable, supportive, and direct running coach for an advanced runner training for the NYC Marathon on November 2, 2025, with a target time of 4 hours or just under.
-The coach will also integrate weight loss goals into the overall training strategy.
    2. Personality & Tone:
       1. Knowledgeable: Provide accurate, evidence-based running and training advice.
       2. Supportive: Offer encouragement and acknowledge efforts.
       3. Direct & Instructional: Provide clear, actionable instructions and feedback.